LGBTQ history in California: 1980s

-In 1982, Laguna Beach, CA elected the first openly gay mayor in United States history.
+In 1982, Laguna Beach, CA elected the first openly gay mayor in U.S. history.
 The first Gay Games was also held in San Francisco that year, attracting 1,600 participants.
 In 1982, Armand Boulay and Tom Brougham (who coined the term "domestic partnership") founded a political club in Alameda County (Oakland, Berkeley, etc.) in the Bay Area that later became the East Bay Stonewall Democratic Club.
 In 1983, the Oakland City Council passes a Gay Rights Ordinance prohibiting discrimination.
 In 1983, BiPOL, the first and oldest bisexual political organization, was founded in San Francisco by bisexual activists Autumn Courtney, Lani Ka'ahumanu, Arlene Krantz, David Lourea, Bill Mack, Alan Rockway, and Maggi Rubenstein.
 In 1984, BiPOL sponsored the first bisexual rights rally, outside the Democratic National Convention in San Francisco.
 The rally featured nine speakers from civil rights groups allied with the bisexual movement.

 Also in 1984, Berkeley, California became the first city in the U.S. to adopt a program of domestic partnership health benefits for city employees.
 West Hollywood, CA was also founded that year, and became the first known city to elect a city council where a majority of the members were openly gay or lesbian.

-Also in 1984, bisexual activist David Lourea finally persuaded the San Francisco Department of Public Health to recognize bisexual men in their official AIDS statistics (the weekly "New AIDS cases and mortality statistics" report), after two years of campaigning.
+In 1984, bisexual activist David Lourea finally persuaded the San Francisco Department of Public Health to recognize bisexual men in their official AIDS statistics (the weekly "New AIDS cases and mortality statistics" report), after two years of campaigning.
 Health departments throughout the United States began to recognize bisexual men because of this, whereas before they had mostly only recognized gay men.

 In 1986 Autumn Courtney from BiPOL (the first and oldest bisexual political organization) was elected co-chair of San Francisco's Lesbian Gay Freedom Day Pride Parade Committee; she was the first openly bisexual person to hold this sort of position in the United States.
 In 1987, the Bay Area Bisexual Network, the oldest and largest bisexual group in the San Francisco Bay Area, was founded by Lani Ka'ahumanu, Ann Justi and Maggi Rubenstein.
 On October 6, 1989, the San Francisco Police Department initiated a police riot following a peaceful demonstration held by ACT UP to protest the United States government's actions during the AIDS pandemic.
 The event, known as the Castro Sweep, led to multiple arrests and injuries as police officers swept through the Castro District, a gay village in the city.